mamporrazo/VNM-Control/README.md

 # VNM Control

 VNM Control is a free real-time FFB tuning overlay for VNM sim racing bases.
 Instead of alt-tabbing to adjust force feedback settings mid-session, it puts a live HUD directly on your screen so you can monitor and change all FFB parameters without ever leaving the game.
 ---

+## Features

+VNM Control connects to VNM SimCenter via its REST API and gives you full control over your FFB parameters in real time.
+You can map any parameter to hotkeys on your wheel or button box, so adjustments happen instantly without touching the mouse or keyboard.

+The overlay is fully customizable — you choose which fields to display, where the HUD sits on screen, its size and opacity.
+If you run multiple monitors it will position itself automatically on whichever screen you set.

+Game profiles let you save different FFB configurations per title.
+When a supported game is detected, the right profile loads automatically so you are always starting with your preferred settings.

+Preset management lets you save, load and reset full FFB configurations at any time, making it easy to experiment and roll back if something doesn't feel right.
+---

 ## Screenshots